peidevs/Event_Resources/PendingMeetUps.md

 ### Upcoming

 * TBD, May 2023
+* Ron M might be able to do Aug 2023

 ### Misc

+* Matt Duffy has a talk in the embroyonic stage
 * Vesna ?
     - Kevin Greer's wife is also a big-time techie
     - I think her first name is Vesna